spacebanana420/virtpebble/doc/qemulib/args.md

 ```scala
 def setGraphicsMode(mode: String): Vector[String]
 ```
 Sets the graphics mode for your virtual machine.
+This option seems to not work on non-x86 guests, in that case you should add a vga device instead.

 #### Supported modes:
 * std